 But if you want to cut a larger tenon, then a rip tenon saw should be used:

-Use a bench chisel to cut out a little trench to provide your saw with a track for starting into the cut.
+Use a bench chisel to cut out a little notch to provide your saw with a track for starting into the cut.
 It really helps with stability and straight cutting:

-Your saw will rest against the trench wall:
+Your saw will rest against the notch wall:

 Once you’ve made a very shallow kerf on top of the board, move back to a 45 degree angle and continue sawing down to the baseline/shoulder line:

 Flip your tenon piece around in the vice and saw from the other side, but in your new kerf that you just created on top of the board.
 The kerf that you already created will guide your saw downward in an accurate fashion.
 You can saw horizontally this time.
 Just make sure you stop before you reach the baseline/shoulder line:

 Repeat the same steps on the other line that you marked on the tenon, then you’ll have two saw cuts / kerfs running down the tenon: